 Mistake # 2: You don’t listen to your body

 The more experience you have with exercise, the more aware you become of what your body needs.
 Fatigue, lethargy, and muscle weakness are signs that you have overdone it and you’re already in the overtraining zone.
-This can be caused by working out too much without taking a break to give your body time to recover.
-At this point, your body can’t process the muscle stimulation any more and your performance drops.
+This can be caused by working out too much without taking a break to give your body time for muscle recovery.
+At this point, your body can’t process the muscle stimulation anymore, and your performance drops.
 Your motivation to continue working out also starts to dissipate.
 Your body is crying out for a well-deserved break.
 If you want to keep making progress, you really need to tune in.
 This is true for both endurance and strength training.

 Recovery phases are just as important as your workout!

 Mistake #3: You squeeze in a workout just because

 Sometimes it’s hard to resist squeezing in a training session instead of taking a workout rest day or time for muscle recovery, but remember, you’re just putting the brakes on your progress.
 Your body needs a chance to recover to get stronger.
 Not taking the time to rest will only slow muscle growth, and over time, you’ll start wondering why you’re not seeing results.
 Another risk of spontaneous workouts is that you don’t do the exercises carefully enough or you overload certain muscle groups, which increases your risk of injury.
 That’s why it’s smart to follow a training plan with a goal.

 Mistake #4: You don’t eat enough on rest days

 Obviously, you burn fewer calories on your recovery days than on the days you work out.
 But don’t start eating less because you’re afraid of putting on weight.
 You have to fuel your body with energy and nutrients on rest days so that your muscles have what they need to grow.
 Keep in mind: a balanced diet can boost your athletic performance.

 Mistake #5: You’re a couch potato